C.G. Haenel: History

 The Prussian commissioner for firearms manufacturing, Carl Gottlieb Haenel, began producing bicycles and weapons in 1840 — a combination which was not uncommon at the time as it required similar means of production and skills.
 In 1887, the Suhl-based weapons designer C. W. Aydt joined the company in order to produce his Aydt target rifle and later the Aydt target pistol for sporting.
 In 1879, the German Army introduced the M1879 Reichsrevolver and a smaller derivative, the M1883.
 Haenel was awarded a share of the manufacturing for these firearms as part of a consortium, named the Suhl Konsortium, formed with the sporting arms manufacturer V. Ch.
 Schilling.
 The firearms they produced were marked with the signature "VCS CGH Suhl" in reference to their initials and Suhl origin.

+After the adoption of the Gewehr 1888 the consortium was awarded the production of cavalry and artillery carbines on its action, but after the introduction of Gewehr 98, production of which was limited to government arsenal, expensive tooling for it the company acquired suddenly became out of demand.
+Thus, they modernized the action, fixing the teething problems which led to the rearmament to G. 98.
+Those included replacement of Mannlicher-style en-bloc clip with a double-stack fixed magazine of their own design (in order not to infringe on Mauser patents).
+However, like the similar OEWG Exportmodell 1904, Haenel Modell 1900 and improved Modell 1909 rifles (which were widely known as Haenel-Mannlichers or Mannlicher-Haenels despite the absence of any Mannlicher influence) were not adopted by any major military (only Paraguay bought a small batch) and were not really popular as hunting and sporting firearms due to dominance of Mauser.

 Haenel later produced hunting weapons, bayonets and, during World War I, produced vast quantities of the Mauser Model 98 for the German Army.

 1920s

 In 1921, Hugo Schmeisser joined the company which then began manufacturing pocket pistols based on his designs.
 This period also marked the introduction of the automatic firearm and, despite a ban by the Treaty of Versailles, the company began developing automatic submachine guns to Schmeisser's designs.
-Schmessier drew upon experience and knowledge he had gained from his father, Louis Schmeisser, otherwise known as the "Father of the Automatic Carbine" due to his work on Bergmann machine guns.
+Schmeisser drew upon experience and knowledge he had gained from his father, Louis Schmeisser, otherwise known as the "Father of the Automatic Carbine" due to his work on Bergmann machine guns.
 In 1928, the company developed the MP28, a submachine gun derived from the MP18, and it was in use with the German police by 1928.
 Deliveries were also made to South Africa, Spain, Japan and the Republic of China through a license agreement with a Belgian company, named Baynard.